devzhk/devzhk.github.io/_pages/about.md

 My research interests primarily lie in advancing generative modeling techniques and exploring their applications to inverse problems.
 Currently, I particularly focus on diffusion models and their role in solving inverse problems.

 I am supported by PIMCO Data Science Gradudate Fellowhip.

+I enjoy photography in my spare time.
+You can find my photography portfolio on [this website](https://hzphotography.myportfolio.com/).